matze-dd/Tex2txt/README.md

   'inclusion\_macros' contains list of the corresponding LaTeX macro names
 - option `--language lang`<br>
   language code as expected by LT, default: 'en-GB';
-  first two letters are passed to textxt() (currently, only 'de' and 'en')
+  first two letters are passed to tex2txt() (currently, only 'de' and 'en')
 - option `--disable rules`<br>
   comma-separated list of ignored LT rules, passed as --disable to LT;
   default: 'WHITESPACE\_RULE'
 - option `--extract macros`<br>
-  only check arguments of the LaTeX macros whichs names are given as comma-separated list; useful for check of foreign-language text, if marked accordingly
+  only check arguments of the LaTeX macros whose names are given as comma-separated list; useful for check of foreign-language text, if marked accordingly
 - option `--skip regex`<br>